happy-little-one/pure-editor/readme.md

 ### target

-target should be html pre element to make `\n` rendered normally.
+target should be html pre element to make `\n` and series blank spaceies rendered normally.

-why not generate it inside ? to leave the full ability for you to control it, for example, you can offer extra features directly:
+why not generate it internally ? to leave the full ability for you to control it, for example, you can offer extra features directly:

 ```
 colorBtn.onclick = color => pre.style.color = color